 We will be monitoring all the forums, answering questions, delivering feedback and uploading our latest resource findings in real time from the very beginning.
 You will not be alone.

 We will also be offering additional live tutorials via Zoom on an intermittent basis.
 These will be open to the public and will incur a fee, but those enrolled on the course are invited to attend at no cost.

 - A F-6 scope and sequence, encompassing when and how to teach spelling & handwriting, morphology and grammar & syntax,

 - Digital downloads of each element manual, containing scripts, lesson plans and high quality worksheets and activities,

 - Video guides to each module,

-- External links to further study on every topic,
+- External links to further study and resources,

 - Video demonstrations of lessons.

 For schools wishing to have whole staff trained in this program, please contact us for a quote.